tintulip/website-infra/README.md

 ## Creates

 - S3 bucket for website static files
-- Bucket for access logging and replication rules to log-archive account
+- Bucket for access logging expired after 30 days and replication rules to log-archive account
 - CloudFront distribution for access to static resources
 - IAM user and permission to push content to website